 We then did a more traditional red and gold look in the afternoon whilst still looking quite fresh.

 On Day 2, we again did more traditional Indian Bridal looks with heavy coverage cream foundation.
 To be honest, I wasn’t a huge fan, but it’s always good to know how to do it.

 The second half of the day, we did a reception look and played with glitters, which was my favourite part of the course!
 I loved creating this gorgeous blue look on my model.

 On the third day, we started off with a Smokey Eye look for a reception, which looked absolutely amazing.
 From far away, the eyes look completely black, but it’s actually a very dark green with some glitter pigments which twinkle away in the light.

-In the afternoon, we focussed on learning to curl the hair with straighteners (known as GHD curls) which actually means the curls hold for much longer than traditional barrel curls.
-I wasn't very good with them, but I did learn by the end of the course.
+In the afternoon, we focused on learning to curl the hair with straighteners (known as GHD curls) which actually means the curls hold for much longer than traditional barrel curls.
+I wasn’t very good with them, but I did learn by the end of the course.

-On Day 4 we concentrated on bridal hair styles, we once again did some GHD curls, and then created a simple style by twisting the curls and adding flower pins.
+On Day 4 we concentrated on bridal hairstyles, we once again did some GHD curls, and then created a simple style by twisting the curls and adding flower pins.
 Then we piled up the hair into a messy bun and added a flower adornment for a registry wedding.